No products found matching your search criteria.

 We're big fans of natural fibres (they're one of the things that makes our knits so soft and cosy to wear).
-But keeping them soft and beautiful takes effort.
+But keeping jumpers and cardigans soft and beautiful takes effort.
 Follow these steps to keep yours looking lovely for years to come.

+Wondering how to get rid of bobbles on jumpers?
 Pilling is quite normal and doesn't mean your jumper is poor quality.
 In most cases, those tiny bobbles of fluff are caused by friction, but washing can help to keep them at bay.
-Before you put your jumper in the wash, we recommend using a pilling comb to de-pill your knitwear of those bobbles.
+Before you put your jumper in the wash, we recommend using a pilling comb (or jumper debobbler) to de-pill your knitwear of those bobbles.
 Following the length of the garment, draw the comb gently but firmly over the affected area.
 Once they are removed, wash as instructed.
 Follow this ritual and you should find your knitwear is bobble-free for life.

 Pets do it, but jumpers?
 Yep.
 Certain natural fibres such as mohair, alpaca and cashmere have a tendency to shed the first few times you wear them.
 To prevent excess shedding, use a lint brush or roller to frequently remove any stray hair from your garment.